bloom-lang/bud/doc/bfs.md

 ## File Chunking

 Now that we have a module providing a basic filesystem, we can extend it to support chunked storage of file contents.
+The metadata master will contain, in addition to the KVS structure for directory information, relations mapping a set of chunk identifiers to each file, and relations associating a chunk with a set of datanodes that host a replica of the chunk.
+The latter are soft-state, kept up to data by heartbeat messages from datanodes (described in the next section).

-To do this, we add a few metadata operations to those already defined by FSProtocol:
+To support chunked storage, we add a few metadata operations to those already defined by FSProtocol:

     module ChunkedFSProtocol
       include FSProtocol